meenakshi-kushwaha/mmaqshiny/README.md

 ## Summary

-Mobile monitoring of air pollution is being gradually adapted by research groups and governments to complement their existing stationary monitoring facilities, to understand the hyper-local nature of the air-pollution levels.
+Mobile monitoring of air quality is being gradually adapted by research groups and governments to complement their existing stationary monitoring facilities, to understand the hyper-local nature of the air quality levels.

-The R-Shiny package `mmaqshiny` is for analysing, visualising and spatial-mapping of high-resolution air-pollution data collected by specific devices installed on a moving platform.
+The R-Shiny package `mmaqshiny` is for analysing, visualising and spatial-mapping of high-resolution air quality data collected by specific devices installed on a moving platform.

-`1-Hz` data of PM2.5 (mass concentrations of particulate matter with size less than 2.5 microns), Black carbon mass concentrations (BC), ultra-fine particle number concentrations, carbon-di-oxide along with GPS coordinates and relative humidity (RH) data collected by some popular portable instruments (`TSI DustTrak-8530, Aethlabs microAeth-AE51, TSI CPC3007, LICOR Li-850, Garmin GPSMAP 64s, Omega USB RH probe` respectively) can be handled by this package.
-All the measured pollutant data can be obtained in csv format.
-It incorporates device-specific cleaning and correction algorithms.
-RH correction is applied to DustTrak PM2.5 following [@Chakrabarti:2004].
-Provision is given to input linear regression coefficients for correcting the PM2.5 data (if required).
-BC data will be cleaned for the vibration generated noise, by adopting the statistical procedure as explained in [@Apte:2011], followed by a loading correction as suggested by [@Ban-Weiss:2009].
-For the number concentration data, provision is given for dilution correction factor (if a diluter is used with CPC3007; default value is 1).
+High frequency `1-Hz` data of PM2.5 (mass concentrations of particulate matter with size less than 2.5 microns), Black carbon mass concentrations (BC), ultra-fine particle number concentrations, carbon-di-oxide along with GPS coordinates and relative humidity (RH) data are collected by some popular portable instruments (`TSI DustTrak-8530, Aethlabs microAeth-AE51, TSI CPC3007, LICOR Li-830, Garmin GPSMAP 64s, Omega USB RH probe` respectively) can be handled by this package.
+The package incorporates device-specific cleaning and correction algorithms.
+RH correction is packagelied to DustTrak PM2.5 following a method described in [@Chakrabarti:2004].
+If required, user can also input input linear regression coefficients for correcting the PM2.5 data.
+The package cleans BC data for the vibration generated noise, by adopting a statistical procedure as explained in [@Apte:2011], followed by a loading correction as suggested by [@Ban-Weiss:2009].
+For the ultra-fine particle number concentration data, provision is given for dilution correction factor (if a diluter is used with CPC3007; default value is 1).

-The package joins the raw, cleaned and corrected data from the above said instruments and outputs as a downloadable csv file.
+The package joins the raw, cleaned and corrected data from the above mentioned instruments and generates a downloadable csv file.
 It accepts multiple files for each parameter.
-The raw files downloaded from each instrument have to be renamed starting with `yyyy_mm_dd`, for using as inputs into the package, since it matches the first 10 characters of the file name to check for consistency.
+The input files should have a date prefix of the format `yyyy_mm_dd`.
+The package can process files from the same date at one time and the file prefix is used to perform the check.
+If the user inputs files from different dates an error message will be generated.

-The package will require GPS file (.gpx) as a mandatory input along with the timezone of the at which the data is collected (a link to all accepted timezones in R is also included).
-All other pollutant files can be optional.
+The package requires GPS file (.gpx) as a mandatory input along with the input timezone (a link to all accepted timezone formats in R is also included).
+All other pollutant files are optional.

 All the raw and processed data will be displayed in the `Joined File` tab, while a basic statistical summary of each parameter is provided in the `Summary` tab.
 The `Plots` tab displays interactive  time series line plots (using plotly) for select parameters, while the `Map` tab provides a spatial map for the user selected pollutant. `Alarm and Settings` tab displays each instruments’ settings and alarms (if any).

-`mmaqshiny` handles high-resolution mobile monitoring air-pollution data, automates several data cleaning and correction algorithms, outputs a combined csv file and generates interactive time series plots and spatial maps on an OpenStreetMap background.
-The joined fie can then ne used for further analysis.
+The output is displayed in five different tabs.

+1) `Joined File` displays all cleaned and joined data
+2) `Summary` displays summary statistics for each parameter,
+3)  `Plots` displays interactive  time series line plots for all parameters.
+4) `Map` provides a spatial map for the user selected pollutant on an OpenStreetMap background.
+5) `Alarm and Settings` tab displays each instrument's settings and alarms (if any).

 ## Limitations